 There are also support forums where you can get assistance from the WooCommerce support team as well as other users and professionals.
 Anyone who buys a premium plugin or theme from WooCommerce.com now has access to live chat assistance 24 hours a day, 7 days a week.

-However, WooCommerce is a self-hosted platform, your hosting provider is responsible for providing assistance for server difficulties.
+However, WooCommerce is a self-hosted platform, your hosting provider is responsible for assisting with server difficulties.
 The creators of third-party WordPress themes and extensions are responsible for handling support issues about their products.

-Because of its tremendous popularity, finding developers to assist you to fix difficulties with your WooCommerce business is much easier and often cheaper.
+Because of its tremendous popularity, finding developers to assist you in fixing difficulties with your WooCommerce business is much easier and often cheaper.

 WooCommerce vs Shopify: (Scalability and Growth)